sheffler/security_guidelines/README.md

 # NLIP Security Guidelines and Best Practices

-**Last-Modified:** 2025-07-22T00:00Z
+**Last-Modified:** 2025-08-20
 **Status:** Revised working draft toward ECMA TC-56 ballot
-**Audience:** Security engineers, SREs, architects, CISOs, and compliance teams deploying NLIP agents at scale.
+**Audience:** Security engineers, SREs, architects, CISOs, and compliance teams deploying NLIP agents at enterprise-scale.

 ---

 ## 1  Introduction
-**Purpose:** Provide a pragmatic, auditable checklist for securing NLIP-based multi-agent systems.
+**Purpose:** Provide a pragmatic, auditable checklist for securing NLIP-based multi-agent systems to ensure enterprise-readiness.
 **Scope:** Identity, transport, runtime behaviour, data storage, observability, governance, and incident response.
 Expanded to include regulatory-compliance mappings (e.g., EU AI Act), ethical considerations, and supply-chain enhancements based on 2025 best practices.
-**Limitations:** Excludes foundation-model internals, physical-datacentre safeguards, and national export controls.
+**Limitations:** Excludes foundation-model internals, physical-datacenter safeguards, and national export controls.

 ---

 ## 2  Core Security Principles
-1. **Zero-Trust default:** each request is authenticated, authorised, and encrypted.
+1. **Zero-Trust default:** each request is authenticated, authorized, and encrypted.
-2. **Defence-in-depth:** multiple, independent controls across identity, protocol, runtime, and data layers.
+2. **Defense-in-depth:** multiple, independent controls across identity, protocol, runtime, and data layers.
 3. **Secure-by-default:** hardened settings ship enabled; overrides require explicit risk sign-off.
 4. **Observability everywhere:** end-to-end tracing and logging from edge to tool container.
 5. **Least-privilege and segmentation:** granular token scopes, narrow network paths, isolated runtimes.
-6. **Risk-based prioritisation:** assess threats by likelihood × impact (1-5 scale) to guide resource allocation.
+6. **Risk-based prioritization:** assess threats by likelihood × impact (1-5 scale) to guide resource allocation.
 7. **Cost-aware implementation:** balance controls with total cost of ownership (TCO) using tiered rollout (dev/test → prod).

 ---

 ## 3  Threat Reference Guide (enterprise examples & controls)

-Section 3 outlines a curated set of **external threats** that already exist in agentic systems, large language model deployments, and multi-tenant orchestration environments.
-These threats are not hypothetical—they have been observed in the wild or demonstrated through public red-team exercises and academic literature.
-Our threat profiles are designed to help implementers of NLIP and adjacent protocols recognize, prioritize, and mitigate risks that originate outside the control plane, including adversarial prompts, cross-agent impersonation, model extraction, and session hijack techniques.
-This reference is intended to guide security architects and product teams in aligning defensive controls to realistic attacker capabilities.
+Section 3 outlines a curated set of **external threats** that already exist in agentic systems, large language model deployments, and multi-tenant orchestration environments commonplace in enterprise environments.
+These threats are not hypothetical, they have been observed in the wild or demonstrated through public red-team exercises and academic literature.
+These threat profiles are designed to help implementers of NLIP and adjacent protocols to recognize, prioritize, and mitigate risks that originate outside the control plane, including adversarial prompts, cross-agent impersonation, model extraction, and session hijack techniques.
+This reference is intended to guide enterprise security architects and product teams in aligning defensive controls to realistic attacker capabilities.

 ### Threat Risk Heat-Map